naidura/Computational_Medicine_1/CVD/README.md

 - [Docker](https://www.docker.com/): leading software container platform.

+- **python code used to filter results under the 23andme and ancestry categorical information.**
 - **modules imported in code**
     + **import click**: a library with necessary software utilized in this pipeline
     + **import** [json](https://docs.python.org/3/library/json.html): JSON handles data flow in a file by converting Python object(s) to respective JSON object files.